 Why $200B Matters

 At this scale, stablecoins represent genuine financial infrastructure.
 They’re used for remittances, cross-border payments, DeFi collateral, and increasingly for everyday commerce in countries with unstable currencies.
-The network effects are compounding.
+The network effect — as explored in the emerging fifth paradigm of scaling — s are compounding.

 The Regulatory Moment